Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * **Bugs are often introduced** in unrelated parts of the system on deployments
 * Software code gets too messy and hard to test; becomes **maintenance nightmare**
 * **Deploying the entire application** on every change is getting inefficient
 * It is **difficult to scale** your software.
-It could be because since it's one big piece of software, all you can do is add more hardware.
+It could be because since it's one big piece of software, all you can do is **throw more hardware at it**.
 * Specific parts of the application need scaling and/or **high performance**, but not the whole thing.
 Scaling just the microservices that need scaling is **cheaper** and easier than trying to scale the entire application.

 ## Use Cases